GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the Bonded Robotic Labor Agreements (BRLAs) granting access to robotic labor, hedging this market efficiency gain.

-This ability sway isn't necessarily a bad thing, as you can see from the plans for interacting with the dollar in the appendices, we will need a currency that can handle some sway.
+This ability to sway isn't necessarily a bad thing: As you can see from the plans for interacting with the dollar in the appendices, we will need a currency that can handle some sway.

 But the Bond Network keeps it honest:
-- **BRLA prices** reflect real efficiency
+- **BRLA prices** reflect expected efficiency
 - **Fleet reserves** smooth shocks
-- If token throughput jumps *>30% for 90 days* → **Bonded Token vote**
+- **Policy possibilities**: If relative token throughput falls *>15% in 90 days* → **Bonded Token vote**

-In any such case, the Bond Network's strategic fleet reserve would act as a natural hedge against wild efficiency gains: higher-performing models can't saturate the robotic workforce all at once if they're mixed in the pool over time.
-A BRLA's contractual sales price of items produced also places a natural hedge against these variations occurring too quickly.
+Bonded Tokens could work, but would have unforeseen consequences.

+And maybe overkill, anyway:
+- the Bond Network's strategic fleet reserve → natural hedge on efficiency gains.
+- A BRLA's contractual selling price → natural hedge on efficiency gains.

 This prevents:
 - **Deflation** (like gold)
 - **Gaming** (fake breakthroughs)
 - **Runaway inflation**

+Project Asimov can test it.

 **Gold failed** because it couldn’t adapt.
 **Fiat is failing** because it adapts on a whim.